About the Community Reinvestment Act

 In 1981, each of the 12 Federal Reserve banks established a Community Development office to work with depository institutions and the public in identifying credit needs within the community and innovative ways to address those needs.
-The Community Development staff provides information about successful initiatives and programs for community investment; reinvestment; small-business lending; affordable housing; and community, rural and economic development.
+The St. Louis Fed's Community Partnerships and Investment Team provides information about successful initiatives and programs for community investment; reinvestment; small-business lending; affordable housing; and community, rural and economic development.

 In general, the Fed's role in Community Development is to:

 - encourage partnerships among public and private organizations to help deliver credit to low- and moderate-income individuals and neighborhoods;

 - inform financial institutions and community organizations about the availability of public and private community development resources;

 - promote an understanding of the rights and responsibilities of individuals, communities and institutions regarding the Community Reinvestment Act (CRA) and the Home Mortgage Disclosure Act (HMDA); and